peammawat/harness/README.md

 - **REST API + chat UI** — SSE-streamed `/v1/chat`, OpenAPI docs at `/docs`,
   and a zero-build static chat UI at `/`.
-- **Multi-user + admin panel** — DB-backed accounts with roles, an admin UI to create/disable/delete users and reset passwords, and per-user **token-usage tracking** (totals + recent + daily trend) recorded automatically per request.
+- **Multi-user + admin panel** — DB-backed accounts with roles, an admin UI to create/disable/delete users and reset passwords, per-user **token quotas** (daily + monthly caps, enforced before the LLM runs), and per-user **token-usage tracking** (totals + recent + daily trend) recorded automatically per request.
+- **Account self-service** — a Settings view where any user can change their password, rename their account (history + usage follow the new name), set an email, and watch daily/monthly **usage progress bars**, plus an email-based **forgot-password** reset flow.

 ## Architecture